ravigithub09/Microservices/currency-calculation-service/currency-calculation-service/README.md

 # What it does?
   1. It will make easy to do call another service by making proxy interface.
-  2. It will use @FeignEnable(Service-Name which you want call , URI of service which you want to call)
+  2. It will use @FeignEnable(Service-Name which you want call , URI of service which you want to call)<br/>
   <b>Example:</b><br/>
 @FeignClient(name = "currency-exchange-service", url = "localhost:8001")<br/>
 public interface CurrencyConversionFeignProxyService {<br/>